 But you know what?

-Phytochemicals are pretty damn sexy once you understand what they do and why they’re so important.
+Phytochemicals are damn sexy once you understand what they do and why they’re so important.

 First things first.
-I want you to understand that there are two categories of nutrients in food.
+There are two categories of nutrients in food.

 Micronutrients include vitamins, minerals and phytochemicals.

-The knowledge of phytochemicals is fairly new to the scene.
-It was only 20 years ago that they were even discovered.
+Knowledge of phytochemicals is fairly new to the scene.
+It was only 25 years ago they were even discovered.
 Today there are thousands of known phytochemicals and more and more still being discovered.
-Scientists used to think that vitamins and minerals made up the biggest percentage of micronutrients, but thanks to the advances in nutritional science, we now know that it’s actually phytochemicals that make up the majority of the load.
-Phytochemicals are only found in plant food.
+Scientists used to think that vitamins and minerals made up the biggest percentage of micronutrients, but thanks to the advances in nutrition science, we now know that it’s actually phytochemicals that make up the majority of the load.
+Phytochemicals are only found in plants.

 Phytochemicals are cancer and disease fighting nutrients.
-They decrease inflammation and they boost the immune system.
-And the more phytochemical rich foods you eat, the healthier, and leaner you will be, and the better you will feel.
+They decrease inflammation and boost the immune system.
+The more phytochemical rich foods you eat, the healthier and the leaner you will be, and the better you will feel.

 And isn’t that the point of it all?
 To not just get by, but to make sweet passionate love to your life?